pearsonca/scala-commsim/index.md

 a way - high compartmentalization, with multiple layers of indirection - such that fundamental assumptions of snowball sampling about the relationship structure are violated.

+The more application-oriented reader might at this point note while these observation restrictions exist for academic research, they are less applicable for law enforcement, military, or intelligence gathering organizations.
+While not unbound by rules, it is true that these entities are typically more capable of more extensive passive observation and executing active experiments, by nature of looser restrictions and more resources.
+The fact remains that their observations will be incomplete, clouded by background data, subject to deception (both the targets and biased analysts); while these effects might be lessened for these organizations, the consequences of action and inaction certainly reflect higher stakes than outcomes in academic circles.

+##Addressing These Issues With Agents

+> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

 Stringent observation limits come up more often in the natural sciences.
 Recent work has begun to tackle these problems in network contexts, e.g. [HIV transmission][volz2013inferring], but there is also